GingertronMk1/NNT-Extras/README.md

 You know the Six Degrees Of Kevin Bacon?
 Yeah, this is that for the Nottingham New Theatre

 As of right now, it ignores Freshers' Fringes because otherwise it becomes very boring, and it ignores backstage roles (sorry techies!), again because otherwise the links would be very short

+To use, you want the Haskell Platform:

+- Go to www.haskell.org/downloads#platform
+- Pick your platform
+- Install using the provided instructions